Infinite Rider on the Big Dogma

-Infinite Rider on the Big Dogma (or simply, Infinite Rider) is Michael Nesmith's ninth post-Monkees studio album and the third studio album from his own company, Pacific Arts Records & Tapes.
+Infinite Rider on the Big Dogma (or simply, Infinite Rider) is an album by the American musician Michael Nesmith, released in 1979.
+It was the third studio album from his own company, Pacific Arts Records & Tapes.
 To continue developing Pacific Arts' multimedia projects, Nesmith originally developed the album as a "video album" (however, to date, Infinite Rider has only been released as a music album).
 It peaked at No. 151 on the Billboard Pop albums charts.
-The album was well received with both "Crusin" and "Factions" garnering significant airplay during July and August 1979 on Album Oriented Rock radio stations.
+The album was well received with both "Cruisin’” and "Factions" garnering significant airplay during July and August 1979 on Album Oriented Rock radio stations.

 Each track on Infinite Rider has only one word in its title.
 Yet, on the LP and unique inner sleeve, Nesmith listed each song with a parenthetical subtitle for each track.

 Although the album was never released on video, Nesmith has released the album on compact disc.
 Several songs from the album have been produced as music videos, however, which were featured in Nesmith's Elephant Parts "video album".